-GERD is complex and is associated with various factors [37], and the relationship between chronic kidney disease and cardiovascular disease remains complex [38].
-Along with it, this study found out that having CHD as a comorbidity in HD patients was four times more likely to have GERD, which is consistent in other observational studies noting about twice more in patients with CHD than in the general population.
+GERD is associated with various factors.
+The relationship between CKD and cardiovascular disease remains a complex one.37,38 In this study, we found out that having CHD as a comorbidity was four times more likely to have GERD, which is consistent in other observational studies noting about twice more in patients with CHD than in the general population.
 One plausible explanation is the adverse effect of drugs used in cardiac diseases such as Aspirin; however, no statistical significance was noted in this study.
-Potential explanations include esophageal-cardiac reflex, autonomic nervous systems disturbances, and visceral pain perception threshold [18,39].
+Potential explanations include esophagealcardiac reflex, autonomic nervous systems disturbances, and visceral pain perception threshold.

-Another factor associated with having a GERDQ score of at least eight in HD patients was being on insulin therapy, although there was no statistical difference with having type 2 diabetes mellitus itself.
-Ironically, some studies were able to determine an association between GERD and type 2 diabetes mellitus [40,41].
-The variation may be due to the duration and severity of diabetes mellitus in chronic kidney disease on HD, wherein the duration and quality of diabetes control may have influenced the incidence of GERD [42], which was found to be inversely related to glycemic control [43].
-The difference in findings may also be related to the limitation of the sample size and data collected, hence needs to be verified.
+Another factor associated with having a GERDQ score of at least eight in HD patients was being on insulin therapy, although there was no statistical difference with having Type 2 diabetes mellitus itself.
+In some studies, they were able to determine that there is actually an association between GERD and Type 2 diabetes mellitus.
+The variation may be due to the duration and severity of diabetes mellitus in CKD patients on HD, whereby the duration and quality of diabetes control may have influenced the incidence of GERD, which was found to be inversely related to glycemic control, but this needs to be further verified.42,43

-GERD patients with greater initial symptoms are more likely to have recurrence.
-In a study done in Taiwan, the recurrence rate was 30.4% [44], and it was found that patients who have a GERDQ score of more than 8 had a significantly higher incidence of recurrence which could independently predict recurrence within one year of follow-up.
-In relation to this study, 21 of 60 patients were previously diagnosed and treated with GERD, implicating a 35% recurrence rate, currently have a GERD score of 8 and above.
-And this subset of patients comprised 58% of the current GERD-positive group.
-Furthermore, this study found that having a GERDQ score of eight and above in hemodialysis patients, previous diagnosis of GERD is six times more likely, and previous intake of antacids such as proton pump inhibitors was about three times.
-Although Proton pump inhibitors are effective in the management of GERD, many patients relapse after discontinuation [45,46].
-Additionally, several studies have demonstrated that up to 26-48% of GERD patients had a recurrence after 4-8 weeks of Proton pump inhibitor therapy [47,48] which is even significantly higher in our hemodialysis patients, wherein 77% of patients previously took in medications for GERD such as PPI.
-However, the study did not identify the timeline of diagnosis and treatment.
+GERD patients with more severe initial symptoms are more likely to have recurrence.
+In a study done in Taiwan, the recurrence rate was 30.4%, and it was found out that patients who have a GERDQ score of more than 8 had a significantly higher incidence of recurrence which could independently predict recurrence within one year of follow up.44 In our study, 21 of 60 patients were previously diagnosed and treated as GERD, implicating a 35% recurrence rate, and found to have a GERDQ score of 8 and above.
+This subset of patients comprised 58% of the current GERD positive group.
+Furthermore, this study found out that having a GERDQ score of eight and above in HD, a previous diagnosis of GERD is six times more likely, and previous intake of antacids such as proton pump inhibitors was about three times.
+Although Proton pump inhibitors are effective in the management of GERD, many patients actually relapse after discontinuation.45-46 Additionally, several studies have demonstrated that up to 26-48% of GERD patients had recurrence after 4-8 weeks of Proton pump inhibitor therapy.47-48 Our study showed an even higher rate with 77% of patients previously taking medications for GERD such as PPI.
+However, we failed to identify the timeline of diagnosis and treatment in our study.